warmsynths/vintage-synths-sliding-puzzle/README.md

 * **Brand-Specific UI:** The header changes colors and typography dynamically to match the exact aesthetic and branding of the active synth.
 * **Physics & Feel:** Responsive drag-and-touch physics let you flick tiles smoothly.
 * **Solvers & Previews:** Stuck?
 Use the auto-solve helper or peek at the preview of the completed image.
 * **Live Stats:** Track your moves and elapsed time in real-time during your active game session.
-No data is tracked, saved, or sent anywhere else—everything runs entirely locally on your device.
+No data is tracked, saved, or sent anywhere else—everything runs entirely locally on your device

 ---